madhulathachavali/AIML/README.md

 Hi, I am Madhu Chavali.
-I am interested in Healthcare Data Analytics

-You can reach me at chavalimadhulatha@gmail.com
+I am interested in Bioinformatics and Healthcare Data Analytics You can reach me at chavalimadhulatha@gmail.com